cp3402-students/Coursework_3402_group4/theme.md

 ## Theme Origin

-Our theme originated from the default theme twenty-twenty-two, the default theme contains some basic functionality, then we use WordPress theme editor combined with custom html component to create basic theme header, footer and layout.
-Since the theme editor has many restrictions compared to coding, we then modify the theme using css and html to overcome these restrictions, so it achieves similar effects while content is still updatable in WordPress.
+Our theme originated from the starter theme "WP Rig", we then develop the theme from this, we follow a linkedin learning tutorial which give us some guidances on how to develop our own theme on WP Rig theme.

 ## Theme Folder Overview